surajssd/blog_contents/content/post/apiserver-in-minikube-static-configs.md

 So thankfully the api-server pod mounts minikube's `/var/lib/minikube/certs/` dir inside the pod at the location `/var/lib/minikube/certs/` inside the pod.
 So somehow make this file available at this location.
 But this is not straight forward.

+To make this step easier I have filed an issue in minikube upstream [kubernetes/minikube/3559](https://github.com/kubernetes/minikube/issues/3559).

 Follow this tutorial on how to do this.
 In this tutorial I want to make the `EncryptionConfiguration` file available for apiserver to enable encryption of secret data at rest.
 This is the first step to the tasks from kubernetes docs as mentioned [here](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#configuration-and-determining-whether-encryption-at-rest-is-already-enabled).

 ---